 One day this caterpillar will turn into a beautiful butterfly.

-When metamorphosis (metamorfosi) occurs, they wrap themselves in a bozzolo, a cocoon.
+When the metamorphosis (metamorfosi) occurs, they wrap themselves in a bozzolo, a cocoon.

 I bruchi si trasformano in farfalle quando sono nel bozzolo.

-Caterpillars transform into butterflies while they’re in a cocoon.
+Caterpillars turn into butterflies while they’re inside the cocoon.